ska-telescope/ska-oso-services/docs/src/internal/module_view.rst

    project evolves and when a final structure is established and agreed upon.

-The module view in :of the oso-services provides a high-level overview of the main components of the oso-services and major interactions between them.
-Detailed view module views of the osdmapper and pht and are also provided in  focused views.
+The module view in the oso-services provides a high-level overview of the main components of the oso-services and major interactions between them.
+Detailed view module views of the osdmapper and pht and are also provided in specialised views.

-The module view of the 'pht' shows interactions for the proposals, proposal managemnt and associated modules.
+The module view of the 'pht' shows interactions for the proposals, proposal management and associated modules.

 .. figure:: diagrams/module_top_view.svg